Dwight Evans was the best Red Sox right fielder I ever saw.

 The 1978 season saw the Red Sox leap out to a commanding lead, then give it all away in September.
 They fought back to tie the Yankees and force a single-game playoff for the pennant.
 Boston might have done better, but Dewey was a little woozy for the final month of the season, following an August 28 beaning.
 Even in the playoff game, he rode the bench, only coming in for a last-ditch ninth-inning pinch-hit role, in which he flied out to left field.
 It was his first appearance in a week.
 One wonders if a playoff game would have been needed, had Evans been better able to contribute that final month.
-He hit .247 with a career-high 24 home runs on the season, but hit just .164 with one a home run in September.
+He hit .247 with a (thus far) career-high 24 home runs on the season, but hit just .164 with one a home run in September.

 After two more fairly typical seasons (21 HR, 58 RBIs, .274 in 1979, and 18 HR, 60 RBIs, .266 in 1980), Dwight Evans reached his 29th birthday with seven solid seasons under his belt.
 He was part of a great outfield, but clearly the third wheel amongst two of the better players in the game.
 His reputation was as a good hitter and a great right fielder.
 Beginning with the 1981 season, Evans underwent a remarkable offensive transformation, and was one of the best all-around players in the league for the next several years.

 His first great season was 1981, unfortunately marred by a seven-week player strike.
-Besides his fourth Gold Glove award, Dewey hit a career high .296, and paced the league in home runs (22), walks, total bases, runs created, and OPS.
+Besides his fourth Gold Glove award, Dewey hit a new career high .296, and paced the league in home runs (22), walks, total bases, runs created, and OPS.
 Whereas he had always hit seventh or eighth under Don Zimmer, new manager Ralph Houk recognized Evans' great on-base skills and hit him second in the order for all four years he managed him.
 He finished third in the balloting for Most Valuable Player.
 After playing in the shadow of his more famous teammates for several years, Evans was now the team's best player.
 Lynn and Carlton Fisk were gone, Carl Yastrzemski was nearing the end of the line, and Jim Rice would never again be the hitter he was in the late 1970s.

 In 1982, Evans proved his resurgence was no fluke, hitting .292 with 32 home runs and 98 RBIs, leading the league with a .402 on-base-percentage.
-After an off year in 1983 (22, 58, .238), he had another big year in 1984, slugging 32 home runs, driving in a career-high 104 runs (remarkable for someone hitting second in the batting order), leading the league in runs, runs created, and extra base hits.
+After an off year in 1983 (22, 58, .238), he had another big year in 1984, slugging 32 home runs, driving in 104 runs (remarkable for someone hitting second in the batting order), leading the league in runs, runs created, and extra base hits.
 On June 28, 1984, Evans doubled, tripled, made three outs, then singled in the tenth, and lastly completed the cycle in style with a three-run walkoff homer in the bottom of the 11th off Edwin Nunez, for a 9-6 win over the Mariners.